Stan (streaming service)

-Stan (stylised as Stan.) is an Australian subscription over-the-top streaming television service.
+Stan (stylised as Stan.) is an Australian subscription video on-demand over-the-top streaming television service.
 It was launched on 26 January 2015.
 Stan originally was founded as StreamCo Media, a 50/50 joint venture between Nine Entertainment and Fairfax Media.
 In August 2014, each company invested A$50 million in StreamCo.
 StreamCo was renamed Stan Entertainment in December 2014, prior to the January 2015 launch of the streaming service.
 Nine Entertainment acquired Fairfax Media in 2018, making Stan a wholly owned subsidiary of Nine Digital.

 The service offers a broad range of film and television content from both local and foreign productions, particularly from the United States and United Kingdom.
 Stan also includes a growing library of their own original film and television content.
 With over 2.6 million subscribers, as of June 2023 Stan is the fourth largest streaming service in Australia, behind Disney+, Amazon Prime Video and Netflix.

 Stan's original comedy No Activity became the first SVOD program ever nominated for a Logie Award at the 2016 ceremony.